httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that this requirement is only on serialization; parsers are still required to correctly handle the true value when it appears in a parameter.

 Parsers MUST support at least 256 parameters on an Item or Inner List, and support parameter keys with at least 64 characters.
-Field specifications can constrain the types and cardinality of individual parameter names and values as they require.
+Field specifications can constrain the order of individual Parameters, as well as their values' types as required.

 ## Dictionaries {#dictionary}